kristinaolsson10/code-pub-react-workshop/README.md

 # React Workshop

+To save time I recommend completing this workshop in CodeSandbox, unless you already have everything you need installed on your laptop including Git, Node/npm and your favourite text editor.

 ## Complete the workshop on CodeSandbox

 Navigate to `this link` and get started instantly.
 When you save a change a fork of the original sandbox will automatically be created so that you get your own copy to work on.